apexrl/Imitation-Learning-Paper-Lists/README.md

 # Imitation-Learning-Paper-Lists
 Paper Collection for Imitation Learning in RL with brief introductions.
-This collection refer to [Awesome-Imitation-Learning](https://github.com/kristery/Awesome-Imitation-Learning) and also contains self-collected papers.
+This collection refers to [Awesome-Imitation-Learning](https://github.com/kristery/Awesome-Imitation-Learning) and also contains self-collected papers.

 To be precise, the "imitation learning" is the general problem of learning from expert demonstration (LfD).
 There are 2 names derived from such a description, which are Imitation Learning and Apprenticeship Learning due to historical reasons.
 Usually, apprenticeship learning is mentioned in the context of "Apprenticeship learning via inverse reinforcement learning (IRL)" which recovers the reward function and learns policies from it, while imitation learning began with behavior cloning that learn the policy directly [ref](https://cs.stackexchange.com/questions/56577/apprenticeship-vs-imitation-learning-what-is-the-difference).
 However, with the development of related researches, "imitation learning" is always used to represent the general LfD problem setting, which is also our view of point.

 Typically, methods collected in this collection do not assume to ask for an interactive expert for correctness and data aggregation, but when it is allowed, then lead to series of interactive direct policy learning methods, which is often analyzed via learning reductions.
-Since we do not expect for an interactive expert, we only list the original DAgger (Dataset Aggregation) paper and the original policy aggeration papers in [Behavior-Cloning](https://github.com/Ericonaldo/Imitation-Learning-Paper-Lists#Behavior-Cloning), and we will concentrate on those who only learn from pre-collected demonstrations.
+Since we do not expect for an interactive expert, we only list the original DAgger (Dataset Aggregation, also called on-policy imitation learning) paper and the original policy aggeration papers in [Behavior-Cloning](https://github.com/Ericonaldo/Imitation-Learning-Paper-Lists#Behavior-Cloning), and we will concentrate on those who only learn from pre-collected demonstrations.

-These paper are classified mainly based on their methodology instead of their specific task settings (except single-agent/multi-agent settings).
+These paper are classified mainly based on their methodology instead and their specific task settings (except single-agent/multi-agent settings) but since there are many cross-domain papers, the classification is just for reference.
+As you can see, there are much works that are focus on Robotics.

-## Overview
+# Overview
 * [Single-Agent](https://github.com/Ericonaldo/Imitation-Learning-Paper-Lists#Single-Agent)
   * [Reveiws&Tutorials](https://github.com/Ericonaldo/Imitation-Learning-Paper-Lists#Reveiws\&Tutorials)
   * [Behavior-Cloning](https://github.com/Ericonaldo/Imitation-Learning-Paper-Lists#Behavior-Cloning)